sutta » mn » Majjhima Nikāya 91

 Atha kho so māṇavako yena brahmāyu brāhmaṇo tenupasaṅkami; upasaṅkamitvā brahmāyuṁ brāhmaṇaṁ etadavoca:

-The student went back to Brahmāyu and said to him,
+The young student went back to Brahmāyu and said to him,

 “katāvakāso khomhi bhavatā samaṇena gotamena.